einverne/dotfiles/hammerspoon/README.md

 - `autoscript.lua`, auto commit and push my personal notes.
 - `ime.lua`, auto switch different Input methods in different applications
+- `todo_overlay.lua`, floating Todo overlay on the top-right corner, reading todos from an Obsidian Kanban markdown file

 ## How to use
 Use Karabiner-Elements to set <kbd>caps lock</kbd> as hyper key.
 Press caps lock is just like press Cmd+Control+Option+Shift at the same time.